Plague Facts (cont.)

 Risk factors for plague include being bitten by fleas as well as exposure to rodents.
 Scratches or bites from infected domestic cats are also a risk factor.
 Contact with individuals with pneumonic plague (pneumonia caused by the plague bacteria, see below) is also a risk factor for acquiring the infection.

 Symptoms and signs of plague usually develop between two and seven days after acquiring the infection, although they may appear after only one day in cases of exposure to pneumonic plague.
-The signs and symptoms may take three forms:

 Find out what women really need.